Tee1er/boing/README.md

 In the last step, you created a bot and added it to a server.
 In this step, you'll bring that bot to life.

+First, select the latest release from the **Releases** sidebar. (as of writing, this is v2.1) Download the file and extract it to where you'd like your Boing instance to go.

 Open the folder that Boing is in, and move it somewhere safe.

 Double-click `run.bat` , which should start Boing.